ysyk2021/the-power-of-feedback-giving-and-receiving-constructive-criticism-for-professional-growth/src/chapter-5-1.md

-# Techniques for Receiving Feedback with Openness and Grace

 Receiving feedback with openness and grace is critical for using feedback effectively for personal and professional growth.
 In this chapter, we will explore techniques for receiving feedback with openness and grace.